danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="messages.updateDialogFilter.html" name="messages.updateDialogFilter">Update folder: messages.updateDialogFilter</a>

+* <a href="stickers.changeSticker.html" name="stickers.changeSticker">Update the keywords, emojis or mask coordinates of a sticker, bots only: stickers.changeSticker</a>

 * <a href="account.updateTheme.html" name="account.updateTheme">Update theme: account.updateTheme</a>

 * <a href="photos.uploadProfilePhoto.html" name="photos.uploadProfilePhoto">Updates current user profile photo: photos.uploadProfilePhoto</a>